the-turing-way/the-turing-way/book/website/communication/artists.md

 Some use paintings, photographs, graphics.
 Others focus on music, sounds, theatre and performance in general.
 The list is endless.
-Sometimes, art becomes a powerful way to communicate messages to people in a way that people can relate.
+Sometimes, art becomes a powerful way to communicate messages to people in a way that people can relate to.
 Art is also often more accessible not only in the language that it uses, but in the abscence of a paywall to access art.

 ## Examples